UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168715252-e7e7c0b3-1eb5-4f48-b3ac-cbbefe568c36.mov

-Transcript: "others i've been others iv escered be ros with the ogia an o'm suchor corecious garm a  been in the won in ryfo iy been rit for the hn others i've been benspury in the onemante other ol be other shiven hurt i'm been daing thord been others i've been aml wos or raved the amothers i can sick i om at he onopanyo stos in coter is iv been others i've been other after br e first le ose i dont other".
+Transcript: "the other plank of skindalrose than the oveia round sucaly a recious grment of the onther guonanian  fling of the ro plentoy other plank of the upler in the one on the other to of the other churan her upon in the antod of the other plack of the enewas or rave in a the plican supplid them ith on of the other slus an o the rillng of the other plank of the other catheron lar cloce t tey one aly other".

 ### random combination of words containing multiple vowel phonemes
 Origin audio (7517-100429-0009 in Librispeech):